Truck Driver Cover Letter Sample:

 Now, directly match prominently featured duties and responsibilities mentioned in the job ad with core skills and competencies from your resume.
 For example, if the job ad requires proficiency in operating a dump truck with a snowplow and salt spreader, mention the extent of your experience in that regard.

-In a few sentences, talk about your most recent role and the business you worked at.
+In a few sentences, talk about your most recent role and the environment you worked in.
 Discuss your responsibilities.
-Mention one or two of your biggest accomplishments there, for example, maintaining an incident-free truck driving record, consistently delivering freight safely and on time, and being commended by managers and customers for your dedicated and professional services.
+Mention one or two of your biggest accomplishments there, for example, maintaining an incident-free truck driving record, consistently delivering freight safely and on time, and being commended by managers and customers for your professional services.

-Mention two or three things you know about their business and why being a truck driver there appeals to you.
+Mention two or three things you know about their business and explain why their truck driver position appeals to you.
 This could include mention of the business's reputation as an employer, their well-maintained fleet of trucks, and that their area of specialization coincides with your experience.
 State how you will add value to the business.